Ken Richards, SPC: Vocal Performance

 On weekends, he played piano and sang in renowned jazz and Broadway clubs in Manhattan.
 He also studied art and Italian Renaissance history at Sapienza – Università di Roma, in Florence, Italy; and, Mexican literature at La Universidad Veracruzana, Veracruz, México.
 While in Italy, Ken was featured in an organ concert tour of the great churches and cathedrals of Italy.
 Additionally, he studied acting (Meisner Method) at Maggie Flannigan Studios in New York.

 For 10 years, Ken served as Dean of Performing Arts at The Ross School, a private, K-12 school that focuses on international citizen leadership, and where he built the Performing Arts and Technology departments.
 Yes, he’s a technology geek!
 As Dean, Ken managed the school’s Vocal Arts, Orchestra, Theater and Dance Departments, and taught piano and voice.
 He developed specialized programs where students from various countries around the world worked together using the internet and electronic instrumentation to write music, including riffs, songs emanating from individual cultures, and even a symphony.
 Quincy Jones, renowned American record producer, singer and film producer, and winner of 27 Grammys, conducted the symphony, Sonic Convergence, composed by students at the Ross School, the Shanghai Conservatory, and the Rhytmus School in Stockholm, Sweden.
 While at Ross, Ken taught Alexa Joel, daughter of Billy Joel, and Nicole Ross, daughter of Steven and Courtney Sale Ross, among other high-profile students.

-Ken is available for lessons in Worcester and Holden.
+Ken is available for lessons in Worcester.